 The Western Screech Owl is a cavity nester.
 It nests in holes in trees or other cavities.
 The owl lays two to six eggs per clutch.
 The female incubates the eggs for 28 to 34 days.
 The young owls leave the nest after four to five weeks.

-Northern Saw-Wheat Owls are active year-round.
+Northern Saw-Whet Owls are active year-round.
 In the winter, they may migrate south to find food.

 write about characteristics of Northern Pygmy-Owls.
 They are small owls with round heads and no ear tufts.
 Their upper parts are grayish brown, and their underparts are white with heavy brown streaks.